Savage1005/ReadMeGen/README.md

 ## Contributing

-nothing
+Contact me

 ## Tests

 To run a test please type the following command:

-node index.js
+npm test

 ## Questions

-If you have any questions,contact me at tsavage@gmail.com or visit my github: Savage1005
+If you have any questions,contact me at tsavage@gmail.com or visit my github: github.com/Savage1005